RachelBaker26/Grp3_ITEC612/README.md

 Deliverable 2:  `Group_Project_Deliverable_2_Face_Detection,_Extraction,_Alignment,_Preprocessing_&_Feature_ExtractionGroup3WIP.ipynb`
 - Output serves as the standardized input dataset for the Deliverable 2 face-processing pipeline
 - Maintains consistent image formatting to support reliable face detection, alignment, and embedding generation
 - Ensures reproducibility by applying the same preprocessing steps across all train, validation, and test images

+Deliverable 3:
+The final notebook `ITEC_612_Facial_Recognition_Final_Group3.ipynb` implements and evaluates four recognition methods using the 128-dimensional embeddings generated in the previous pipeline.
+- **K-Nearest Neighbors (KNN):** Uses a $k=3$ neighbor approach to match test embeddings against the training set.
+- **Logistic Regression:** Applies a supervised classification model with a regularization strength of $c=0.01$ for optimal stability.
+- **Support Vector Machine (SVM):** Implements a robust classifier using optimized kernels to separate high-dimensional feature vectors.
+- **Cosine Similarity Matching:** Identifies individuals by calculating the highest similarity score between the test vector and known training samples.

+### Tools Used:
+- Scikit-learn (SVM, KNN, Logistic Regression)
+- SciPy (Cosine Similarity)
+- Seaborn & Matplotlib (Confusion Matrices)

 ### Tools Used:
 - Python